Fundamental Barriers to High-Dimensional Regression with Convex Penalties: Introduction

 We plot the median error under square loss achieved by these two estimators, as a function of the noise level, for four values of $\delta =n/p$.
-We also plot: $(i')$~the asymptotic Bayes risk, as predicted by \cite{Reeves2016TheExact,Barbier2017MutualEstimation,BarbierOptimalModels} (see Section \ref{sec:StatLB}); $(ii')$~the predicted performance of Bayes-AMP (see Section \ref{sec:AlgoLB}); $(iii')$~our lower bound on the risk of convex M-estimators\footnote{ Strictly speaking, we plot here a lower bound over separable estimators.
-We conjecture this lower-bound agrees with the lower-bound over symmetric estimators we establish.
-In any case, we will rigorously show that the lower bound over symmetric estimators exhibits the same qualitative behavior shown here.} (cf.\ Theorem \ref{thm-cvx-lower-bound}).
+We also plot: $(i')$~the asymptotic Bayes risk, as predicted by \cite{thrampoulidis2018precise,barbier2017,barbier2018optimal} (see Section \ref{subsection-comparing-stat-and-cvx}); $(ii')$~the predicted performance of Bayes-AMP (see Section \ref{sec:AlgoLB}); $(iii')$~our lower bound on the risk of convex M-estimators (cf.\ Theorem \ref{thm-cvx-lower-bound}).
 Three qualitatively different behaviors can be discerned: \begin{itemize} \item For $\delta=0.45$, optimal convex M-estimators matches the performance of Bayes-AMP, and they are both substantially suboptimal with respect to Bayes estimation. \item For $\delta\in \{0.5,0.6\}$, optimal convex M-estimation is suboptimal compared to Bayes AMP, and --in turn-- they are both inferior to Bayes estimation. \item For $\delta = 0.75$, Bayes-AMP is Bayes optimal for all noise levels $\sigma$, and both Bayes-AMP and Bayes estimation are superior to optimal convex M-estimation. \end{itemize} We further note that our lower bound for convex M-estimation is nearly matched by the error achieved by the specific regularizer used in simulations.
-Our results rigorously establish the existence of these three qualitative behaviors.
+Our results rigorously establish the existence of these three qualitative behaviors, and, as we will see, are driven by the non log-concavity of $\pi$ convolved with various levels of Gaussian noise.
+Moreover, our convex lower bounds appear to be tight and are consistent with the conjectured computational lower bound achieved by Bayes AMP.